×

 What residency documents or visas did I need if I will be in Romania for a while?

 "If you plan to stay in Romania for a while, you will need to apply for a long-term visa or residence permit.
 Depending on the purpose of your stay, you may need to apply for a work permit, student visa, or family reunification visa.
 You will also need to provide proof of sufficient financial resources to support yourself during your stay in Romania.
-Additionally, you may need to provide a valid passport, proof of health insurance, and a criminal background check," said one expat in Romania.
+Additionally, you may need to provide a valid passport, proof of health insurance, and a criminal background check," remarked one member in Romania.

 AGS Worldwide MoversAGS Worldwide Movers